 If you are caught abandoning or selling your vehicle in Mexico, Mexican customs (aduana) will charge you a 40% tax on the value of the vehicle.
 This fee was put in place to discourage people from illegally importing and selling cars in Mexico and then reporting them lost or stolen.

 If you want to legally sell your vehicle in Mexico, you will need to officially import it, pay import tax, and license it.
 Only then, could you sell it legally.

 What If My Car is Stolen or Destroyed in Mexico?

 In the unfortunate event that your vehicle is stolen or destroyed while you’re in Mexico, there is a process you’ll have to go through to cancel the TIP.
 First, you will need to file a police report.
 Next, you’ll have to file some forms with the Mexican customs office.
 You will need to have the forms notarized by a Mexican notary.
 Customs will then cancel the TIP.

-A Note About the Sonora Only TIP
+What About the Sonora Only TIP?

 If you’re planning to stay in the state of Sonora but wish to exit the Sonora Free Zone, you can apply for a Sonora only temporary vehicle importation permit.
 These are available both online and at Banjercito offices near customs in Agua Prieta, Cananea, and Empalme.

 The Sonora only vehicle permit cost about $30 if you get the permit in person.
 If you purchase the Sonora only permit online it costs the same as the regular TIP (around $50).